Montgomery County Nursing Home Dehydration Lawyers

-Dedicated Nursing Home Abuse Prevention Lawyers Advocate Vigorously for Residents Suffering from Dehydration in Lansdale, PA
+Dedicated Nursing Home Abuse Prevention Lawyers Advocate Vigorously for Residents Suffering from Dehydration in Montgomery County and Bucks County, PA

 When most people think of nursing home abuse, they imagine intentional physical abuse that leaves the victim obviously battered and bruised.
 In reality, many forms of nursing home abuse are much more subtle and can often go undetected for long periods of time even if you are in regular contact with your loved one—often causing significant medical harm right in front of your eyes.
 Access to plentiful drinking water is one of the most basic and vital rights that all nursing home residents should expect, and yet dehydration remains one of the most harmful and common forms of nursing home abuse that we see.

 At Rubin, Glickman, Steinberg & Gifford P.C., our skilled nursing home abuse prevention lawyers have the experience necessary to recognize the symptoms of dehydration in nursing home residents.
 We can help evaluate whether your loved one is suffering from dehydration, identify the cause of that dehydration and take steps to hold the nursing home accountable for the negligent care that caused the situation in the first place.
 Even if the nursing home staff never intentionally withheld fluids from your loved one, those trusted professionals have a duty to ensure that all nursing home residents receive proper care—which, among other things, means monitoring residents to ensure that none are suffering from dehydration.

 Loved One Suffered From Dehydration In A Nursing Home And Have Questions?
 We Can Help, Tell Us What Happened.